 Friday January 3, 2020

-Working with a contractor to build your new home is a lot different from buying an existing structure.
-While it requires some patience, having your home built to your specifications has many advantages.
-You can add features to a custom-built home that you just cannot find in an existing one.
+Working with a home builder to build your new home is a lot different from buying an existing structure.
+While it requires some patience, having your home built to suite your taste can have its advantages.
+You may also be able to include certain features and options in your new home that you just cannot find in an existing one.

-You need to establish an ongoing means of communication with your builder so can reach each other whenever the need arises during the homebuilding process.
+You need to establish an ongoing means of communication with your builder representative so can reach each other whenever the need arises during the homebuilding process.
 You must ask how he or she plans to communicate with you, when and how often.
-Don’t just wait for the contractor’s call.
+Don’t just wait for them to call.
 If you haven’t heard from him or her for a while, call them.
-Drop by the site often to check the progress and ask any questions you have with each visit.
+Schedule site visits often to check the progress and ask any questions you have with each visit.

 Other Things You Need to Know